-In the Code of Conduct, the terms "child", "parent" and "spouse" have the same meanings as in the Municipal Conflict of Interest Act.

-"Code of Conduct" means the "County of Essex Code of Conduct for Members of Council, Local Boards and other to County Council appointed Committees, Agencies, Boards and Commissions".

-"complainant" means a person who has filed a complaint under the Code of Conduct.

-"complaint" means a purported contravention of the Code of Conduct.

-"Council" means Essex County Council.

-"County" means The Corporation of the County of Essex.

-"Integrity Commissioner" shall mean the Integrity Commissioner appointed by the Council to provide independent and consistent complaint investigation and resolution respecting the application of the Code of Conduct.
+- 4.1 In the this Code of Conduct, the terms "child", "parent" and "spouse" have the same meanings as in the Municipal Conflict of Interest Act. - 4.2 "Applicant" means a person who has applied for an investigation by the Integrity Commissioner of an alleged contravention of the Municipal Conflict of Interest Act. - 4.3 "Application" means a written request for an investigation with respect to an alleged contravention of the Municipal Conflict of Interest Act. - 4.4 "Code of Conduct" means the "County of Essex Code of Conduct for Members of Council, Local Boards and other to County Council appointed Committees, Agencies, Boards and Commissions. - 4.5 "Complainant" means a person who has filed a complaint under the Code of Conduct. - 4.6 "Complaint" means a purported contravention of the Code of Conduct. - 4.7 "Council" means Essex County Council. - 4.8 "County" means The Corporation of the County of Essex. - "Integrity Commissioner" shall mean the Integrity Commissioner appointed by the Council to provide independent and consistent complaint investigation and resolution respecting the application of the Code of Conduct.

-"immediate relative" shall mean a parent, spouse, child, sister, brother, sister-in-law, brother-in-law, daughter-in-law, son-in-law, father-in-law, mother-in-law as well as step-relationships and half-relationships; spouse shall mean the person to whom a person is married or with whom the person is living in a conjugal relationship outside of marriage; this definition shall also include any other person(s) that are living with the employee on a full-time basis whom the member/employee (appropriate to the document) has demonstrated a settled intention to treat as an immediate relative.

-Any reference in this Code of Conduct to a statute, regulation, by-law, guideline, policy or other enactment shall be deemed to include any amendment, replacement, successor or consolidation of such statute, regulation, by-law, guideline, policy or other enactment.
+- 4.10 "Immediate Relative" shall mean a parent, spouse, child, sister, brother, sister-in-law, brother-in-law, daughter-in-law, son-in-law, father-in-law, mother-in-law as well as step-relationships and half-relationships; spouse shall mean the person to whom a person is married or with whom the person is living in a conjugal relationship outside of marriage; this definition shall also include any other person(s) that are living with the employee on a full-time basis whom the member/employee (appropriate to the document) has demonstrated a settled intention to treat as an Immediate Relative (and all others). - 4.11 "Local Board" is hereby defined as in Section 1(1) and Section 223.1 of the Municipal Act, as amended. - 4.12 "Member" means a Member of Council, including the Mayor, or a Member of a Local Board. - 4.13 Any reference in this Code of Conduct to a statute, regulation, by-law, guideline, policy or other enactment shall be deemed to include any amendment, replacement, successor or consolidation of such statute, regulation, by-law, guideline, policy or other enactment.